merklejerk/send-tokens/README.md

   // Address of recipient.
   // Should be a hex string ('0x...')
   RECIPIENT: String,
   // Amount of tokens to send.
-Units depend on `base` option.
+Units depend on `decimals` option.
-  // Should be a base-10 string (e.g., '1234...').
+  // Should be a base-10 decimal string (e.g., '1234.56').
   TOKEN_AMOUNT: String,
   // Options object
   {